Is Your Company an Ostrich or a Fox?

 These are the two ends of customer service.
 On the one hand you have you have the foxes, eagerly scouring the internet to find any negative mention of their name and responding directly to the customer.
 And then there are the ostriches, burying their heads in the sand, and somehow managing to ignore negative feedback even when it is submitted on their own feedback forms.

 At Happy we have long sought out any unhappy customers.
 We are lucky in that we get daily feedback, but the crucial thing is to do something with it.
-If any course gets 2 or more Averages or below (out of 30 responses, given that each student rates 5 items) then we aim to call the learner the next day, to find out if something went wrong for them.
-If they did not have a great day, all our people know they can do whatever is needed to make them a happy customer again.
+If any course gets two or more scores of average sor below (out of 30 responses, given that each student rates five items) then we aim to call the learner the next day to find out if something went wrong for them.
+If they did not have a great day, all our staff know they can do whatever is needed to make them a happy customer again.

 I ended up filing a formal complaint with More Than and asked them why they hadn’t responded to the feedback.
 “Oh, that gets fed back monthly but it goes to the individual you talked to.
 We would never contact the customer in response.
 They can lodge a formal complaint if they are unhappy.”